You will study four core modules and two optional modules before completing your 15,000 word dissertation.

 This module provides a grounding in the analysis of the lexis and grammar of English.
-You will be introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models (e.g. Systemic-Functional Grammar) discussed.
+You are introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models (e.g. pattern grammar) discussed.
 There is some emphasis on the application of such analysis to the study of language in social context.

 Research Methods in Applied Linguistics

-This module aims to provide you with a grounding in methods and approaches to research in Applied Linguistics.
+This module aims to provide you with a grounding in approaches to and methods of research in Applied Linguistics.

 You will also choose two optional modules from a range which may include the following: